kedro-org/kedro/docs/source/04_user_guide/11_ipython.md

 > *Note:* The only kernel available by default has a name of the current project.
 If you need to access all available kernels, add `--all-kernels` to the command above.

+### Idle notebooks

+If you close the notebook and its kernel is idle, it will be automatically terminated by the Jupyter server after 30 seconds of inactivity.
+However, if the notebook kernel is busy, it won't be automatically terminated by the server.

+You can change the timeout by passing `--idle-timeout=<integer>` option to `kedro jupyter notebook` or `kedro jupyter lab` call.
+If you set `--idle-timeout=0`, this will disable automatic termination of idle notebook kernels.

 ### What if I cannot run `kedro jupyter notebook`?